-There is some capacity to protect, conserve, present and manage World Heritage properties but significant deficiencies remain.
+There is adequate capacity within services to protect, conserve, present and manage World Heritage properties.

 10.4 - How does the State Party encourage and support World Heritage properties to manage and develop visitation/tourism sustainably?

 By providing financial resources and incentives for sustainable tourism related activities